agamzn/UnicornRanch/README.md

 Lab 1 Deliverables:

 Write a function in the existing class.
 This function will take no input parameters.
-The function will return a dictionary that contains the following data: the estimated property tax bill for the year; the estimated property tax bill with 1.2% appreciation/yr over the next 5 years.
+The function will return a dictionary that contains the following data: the estimated property tax bill for the year; the estimated property tax bill with 1.2% appreciation/yr over the next 5 years; the tax rate (percentage) based on a value of 1.2 Million

 Please submit your work as a Pull Request to this repo.
 Your destination branch should be your first/last initials.